 There is a pretty useful chart below where you can find the right type of chainsaw for the job.

-You can read more, detailed description and analysis of these main types of chainsaws in the next chapter with a few additional, unusual tools, such as pole saws and loppers.
+You can read more, detailed descriptions and analysis of these main types of chainsaws in the next chapter with a few additional, unusual tools, such as pole saws and loppers.

 The ultimate advice for beginners is to get the smallest chainsaw that still does the job.